Hylesinus fraxini

-Hylesinus fraxini, formerly Leperinsinus varius (Fabricius, 1775) is a species of weevil from the subfamily Scolytinae.
+Hylesinus fraxini, formerly Leperisinus varius (Fabricius, 1775) is a species of weevil from the subfamily Scolytinae.
 The species is widespread in Europe, their range reaching to the Ural Mountains.

 Appearance

 Hylesinus fraxini grow to a length of 2.5 to 3.5 millimeters (0.25 centimeters to 0.35 centimeters).
 The pronotum is granulated at the front and does not cover the head when viewed from above.
 The upper side of the body is covered with mottled, yellow-brown scales overlapping each other.
 This give the species its German name, Bunter Eschenbastkäfer (Colorful Ash Bark Beetle).
 Its elytra have fine, regular rows of small indentations.
 At the base of the elytra, there are small bumps between the second row of spots.
 The rest of the elytra features rows of granules.
 Its antennae have seven segments.
 Its clavate antenna are long, pointed, and have two faint seams.
 Male have eight tergites on their abdomen, while females have seven.